Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language for state evaluation

 \subsubsection{Foundation model-driven reward designing and learning}

-\hypertarget{FM-driven-reward-learning}{} The limitations of the aforementioned traditional reward models, particularly their reliance on task-specific datasets and rigid training objectives, have motivated a shift towards more flexible and generalizable solutions.
-Foundation models (such as LLMs and VLMs), with their vast pre-trained knowledge and powerful zero-shot reasoning capabilities~\citep{hurst2024gpt,yang2025qwen3}, provide a powerful alternative.
+\hypertarget{FM-driven-reward-learning}{} The limitations of aforementioned traditional reward models, particularly their reliance on task-specific datasets and rigid training objectives, have motivated a shift towards more flexible and generalizable solutions. \textcolor{black}{Foundation models (such as LLMs and VLMs), with their broad pre-trained knowledge and powerful open-vocabulary inference abilities}~\citep{hurst2024gpt,yang2025qwen3}, provide a powerful alternative.
 Instead of learning a reward function from scratch on a limited dataset, these models can leverage their inherent understanding of language and vision in foundation models to directly infer task progress, thereby automating the reward design process and overcoming the need for extensive manual engineering or data collection.

 \textbf{ LLM-driven reward code generation}\\[4pt] Early works leveraging FMs for reward generation explored several distinct strategies.
 One initial approach repurposed LLMs into reward functions.
 For example, \citet{kwon2023reward} reframe GPT-3~\citep{brown2020language} itself as a proxy reward function, prompting it with a trajectory transcript and asking whether the behavior satisfied a textual objective.
-This few-/zero-shot ``language reward'' aligns agents in bargaining games without expert demonstrations, but remained confined to symbolic domains and incurred high query costs every RL step.
+This \textcolor{black}{prompting-based `language reward' can align agents with minimal or no task-specific demonstrations, but the setting remains confined to symbolic domains and incurs high query costs}.
 To overcome the latency and domain-shift limits of such on-the-fly calls of LLMs, LAMP~\citep{adeniji2023language} proposes a two-stage strategy: first, use a frozen vision-language model combination (R3M~\citep{nair2022r3m} + DistilBERT~\citep{sanh2019distilbert}) to score image-language alignment and treat that score as a dense learning signal during pre-training, then fine-tune with conventional task rewards.
 The approach warm-starts manipulation policies, yet its intrinsic rewards are noisy, and VLM inference during pre-training remains expensive.

 Language2Reward~\citep{yu2023language} pushes further by asking an LLM to write executable reward code from natural-language instructions, enabling real-time user corrections and covering both quadruped locomotion and dexterous manipulation tasks.
 However, the method relies on the correctness of the generated code and presumes an accurate simulator.
 Recognizing that even task design and scene layout constrain scalability, RoboGen~\citep{wang2023robogen} wraps foundation models in a propose-generate-learn loop: the system autonomously proposes tasks, builds 3-D scenes, selects between RL, motion planning, or trajectory optimisation, and writes its own reward functions, producing an endless stream of diverse skills.
 Its current limitation is that everything still happens in simulation, with no guarantee of real-world transfer.
 Parallel work tackles reward generalization itself: Vision-Language Success Detectors~\citep{du2023visionlanguage} fine-tune Flamingo on human-labelled ``success/failure'' clips and cast success detection as a VQA problem, achieving stronger out-of-distribution robustness than traditional detectors.
 However, they still require labelled videos, and their binary output leaves temporal credit assignment open.